rodrigoclira/richdem/programs/parallel_d8_accum/README.md

 -------------
 Although the program tracks its total communication load internally, I have also used [mpiP](http://mpip.sourceforge.net/) to profile the code's communication.
-The code can be downloaded [here](http://mpip.sourceforge.net/) and compiled
+The code can be downloaded [here](http://mpip.sourceforge.net/).
+After extract mpiP, you will need create a 'build' folder into it.
-with:

-    #./configure --with-binutils-dir=/usr/lib
+    mkdir build
     ./configure --prefix=$PWD/build CC=mpicc CXX=mpicxx CFLAGS=-fPIC --with-binutils-dir=/usr/lib --disable-libunwind
     make shared
     make install #Installs to a subdirectory of mpiP